2026 Eligibility Must-Knows for Human Services is starting in

 Older Adults With Hearing Loss Using Hearing Aids Have Reduced Dementia Risk

 Older adults with hearing loss (HL) who use hearing aids have a significantly lower risk for dementia, compared to those with hearing loss who do not use hearing aids, according to a recent study.
-The researchers concluded that early intervention for HL is important to determine the opportunity for early prevention of dementia.
+Early intervention for HL is important in determining the possibility of early prevention of dementia, the researchers concluded.

 Want To Read More?
 Log In Or Become A Paid Member